AbacatePay/abacatepay-java-sdk/README.md

 ## Introduction

 The AbacatePay Java SDK is designed for developers who want to integrate the 🥑AbacatePay API into their Java projects ☕.
 It provides classes and methods to facilitate authentication, handling charges, and communicating with the API in an intuitive and standardized way.
+Before you start learning, you should know that you can ask the developers of this SDK any questions you may have directly.
+The practical guide [is here](https://github.com/AbacatePay/abacatepay-java-sdk/blob/main/RequestHelp.md).

 ----------